jakeprice-me/docker-hugo/README.md

 ## Build

-[GitHub Actions](https://github.com/jakeprice-dev/docker-hugo/actions) builds and pushes the image to [DockerHub](https://hub.docker.com/r/jakepricedev/docker-hugo) when a change is detected to the `Dockerfile`.
+[GitHub Actions](https://github.com/jakeprice-dev/docker-hugo/actions) builds and pushes the image to [DockerHub](https://hub.docker.com/r/jakepricedev/docker-hugo) when a change to the repository is detected.

 ## Run Hugo